shr-project/test-oe-build-time/README.md

 Tests build time on non-trivial OE build.

 Uses hardcoded git revisions of each layer, to make it reproducible.
-The baseline is latest revision in Yocto 3.1 Dunfell as of 2021-03-15.
+The original baseline used by most of the results is latest revision in Yocto 3.1 Dunfell as of 2021-03-15, but there were multiple upgrades and separate branches for newer Yocto releases to compare against this baseline (and also to allow building on newer host distribution without too many patches applied on top of these revisions from 2021-03-15)

 === Scripts ===